Lexie Hearing Aids Review: Our Hands-On Test

 Lexie Accessories

-When purchasing Lexie hearing aids, all essential supplies (which Lexie calls accessories) are included in the box.
-During our testing, we particularly appreciated this all-in-one approach, which eliminated the need for separate supply purchases.
+When purchasing Lexie hearing aids, all basic supplies are included in the box.
+During our testing, we particularly appreciated this all-in-one approach, which eliminated the need for separate purchases of supplies.

 Lexie Smartphone App